The Honourable Kim Beazley AC, Governor of Western Australia.

 The Council is a non-government organisation relying on the efforts of volunteers.
 Core funding support is provided by Department of Communities and Department of Local Government Sport and Cultural Industries (DLGSCI ), additional ‘in-kind’ support – office space, mailing, phone/fax, computers and photocopying is provided by DLGSCI .

-The Council employs a full time Executive Officer and a part time Admin Assistant.
+The Council employs a full time Executive Officer, a part time Admin Assistant and full time Program Manger.

 Since its inception the Council has continued to develop and implement a number of innovative programs to foster the participation of people over fifty in sport and physical and mental activity through a range of initiatives.